 VII.
 Assignment of Responsibility

-A. The Head of School, in conjunction with Division Heads and Director of Co-Curricular Programs, is responsible for:
+A. The Head of School, in conjunction with Division Heads, Dean of Students, and Director of Co-Curricular Programs, is responsible for:

 - Annually providing written versions of this policy and related procedures to students, parent(s) and guardian(s), volunteers, administrators, teachers, and school staff;